 - 36.1.
-Appointment as a Senior Dressage Judge may be offered to accredited HRCAV Judges satisfying the following criteria: - Minimum five (5) years service as HRCAV Dressage Judge - Minimum accreditation of Level 1 - Acknowledged professionalism in the conduct of their duties as a Dressage Judge - Other significant, relevant experience as a judge, competitor or official.

-36.2.
-Selection Process

-- The nominator shall be a current Senior Dressage Judge - Nominations must be made in writing to the HRCAV Dressage Sub Committee on the form provided (see Appendix 7) and include supporting information / recommendations - Should the Dressage Sub Committee support the nomination, it shall be referred to the Executive committee for endorsement. - 36.3.
+Appointment as a Senior Dressage Judge may be offered to accredited HRCAV Judges satisfying the following criteria: - Minimum five (5) years service as HRCAV Dressage Judge - Minimum accreditation of Level 1 - Acknowledged professionalism in the conduct of their duties as a Dressage Judge - Other significant, relevant experience as a judge, competitor or official. - 36.1.1 Appointment as a Dressage Judge Mentor may be offered to accredited HRCAV Judges satisfying the following criteria: - Minimum five (5) years service as a HRCAV Dressage Judge - Minimum accreditation of level 3 - Acknowledged professionalisim in the conduct of their duties as a Dressage Judge. - Other significant, relevant experience as a judge, competitor or official. - 36.2.
+Selection Process for Senior/Mentor Judges - The nominator shall be a current Senior Dressage Judge - Nominations must be made in writing to the HRCAV Dressage Sub Committee on the form provided (see Appendix 7) and include supporting information / recommendations - Should the Dressage Sub Committee support the nomination, it shall be referred to the Executive committee for endorsement. - 36.3.
 Role of the Senior Dressage Judge.
 A Senior Dressage Judge: - Is permitted to undertake assessments of Dressage Judge candidates and refreshing Judges at their practical judging examination - May be invited to contribute to the writing and assessment of new candidate and refreshing Dressage Judge examination papers - May be invited to conduct Dressage Judge training and exam days - May be invited to contribute to the review of Dressage rules and be called upon to provide feedback to the Dressage Sub-Committee on issues related to dressage form time to time. - 36.4.
+Role of the Mentor Dressage Judge.
+A Mentor Dressage Judge: - Is permitted to undertake assessments of Dressage judge candidates and refreshing Judges at their practical judging

-Senior Judges will be required to undertake an open book exam every second year, and participate in a practical refresher, either as facilitator or participant. - 36.5.
-To retain Senior status, the Dressage Judge must maintain accreditation and be willing to undertake the duties listed under rule 36.3.
-Recommendations to withdraw senior status shall be made by the Dressage Sub Committee and become effective upon endorsement of the recommendation by the Executive Committee.
-A Senior Dressage Judge may resign from the role by notifying the Dressage Sub Committee in writin http://www.fei.org/sites/default/files/GA\Annex\16%203Dressage%20Rules%202013\black%20version.pdf
+- May be invited to contribute to the review of Dressage Rules and be called upon to provide feedback to the Dressage Sub Committeeon issues related to dressage from time to time. - 36.5.
+Senior/Mentor Judges will be required to undertake an open book exam every second year, and participate in a practical refresher, either as facilitator or participant. - 36.6.
+To retain Senior/Mentor status, the Dressage Judge must maintain accreditation and be willing to undertake the duties listed under rule 36.3.
+Recommendations to withdraw Senior/Mentor status shall be made by the Dressage Sub Committee and become effective upon endorsement of the recommendation by the Executive Committee.
+A Senior Dressage Judge may resign from the role by notifying the Dressage Sub Committee in writing.